-Emphasising Australian law, the Sydney Law Review is devoted to publishing exceptional, timely articles that make an innovative contribution to legal scholarship and are of interest to a wide audience.
+Since 1953, the Sydney Law Review has been devoted to publishing exceptional, timely articles that make an innovative contribution to legal scholarship and are of interest to a wide audience.

-In addition, the ‘Before the High Court’ column provides a forum for some of Australia's leading academics to comment on cases awaiting hearing by the High Court of Australia.
+In addition, the ‘Before the High Court’ column provides a forum for leading academics to comment on cases awaiting hearing by the High Court of Australia.

-The Sydney Law Review is published four times a year (March, June, September and December) and accepts submissions on a rolling basis (there are no submission deadlines).
+The Sydney Law Review publishes four issues per year (March, June, September and December) and accepts submissions on a rolling basis (there are no submission deadlines).

-You can access the current issue of Sydney Law Review, as well as archives back to 1953, on the AustLII website.
+You can access the current issue of Sydney Law Review here (pdf, 915KB), as well as archives back to 1953, on the AustLII website.

 The Sydney Law Review's Before the High Court column provides a forum for some of Australia's leading academics to comment on cases awaiting hearing by the High Court of Australia.

-For further information or to submit a proposal for the Editorial Board’s consideration, please email the Sydney Law Review.
+View our Before the High Court Author Guide for further information before submitting a proposal for the Editorial Board’s consideration by email to the Sydney Law Review.